molofgarb/pub-configs/proxmox_notes.md

     - To install on Arch Linux, use pacman to install the qemu-guest-agent package
     - To install on Windows, mount the VirtIO disk in local to the Windows guest and run the .msi in the root of the mounted driver disk
 11. Set the DNS server on the VM to be the DNS VM (with Unbound DNS server)
+12. Install all base software that you think is necessary for all VMs
-12. In the Arch template, make sure that pacman, .zsh, and paru have been configured, set the shutdown timeout, and set visudo, start ssh
+13. In the Arch template, make sure that:
+    - pacman, .zsh, and paru have been configured
-13. In the Windows template, remember to make a new user, download chocolatey, disable startup programs, enable RDP, cap the pagefile, edit hostfile if necessary, remove bloatware, adjust sleep settings, and disable hibernate ```powercfg -h off```
+    - set the shutdown timeout
+    - set visudo, start ssh
+    - clean pacman cache using ```sudo pacman -Sccd```
+14. In the Windows template, remember to:
+    - Make a new user
+    - Download chocolatey
+    - Disable startup programs
+    - Enable RDP, cap the pagefile
+    - Edit hostfile if necessary
+    - Remove bloatware
+    - Adjust sleep settings
+    - Disable hibernate ```powercfg -h off```
+    - Enable ssh in settings and the service on boot
+    - Enable pinging for VMs

 ---

-# Packages to Install on Base Arch Template
+## Packages to Install on Base Arch Template
 ```
 arch-install-scripts
 base